Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 ## 1. Phase 2 Features

 * Overhauled and refactored the menu system for extensibility
-* Implemented a new user interface system such that it is easily swappable between different platform of user interfaces.
+* Implemented a new user interface system to easily swap between different platforms of user interfaces
-* Implemented a new text system that can offer an easy and efficient way to implement different languages to the program.
+* Implemented a generalizable text system which can be extended to implement different languages to the program
 * Expanded Video editing options
 * Implementation of Video Ratings
 * Implementation of Video commenting